Tiffany McDaniel

 Tiffany McDaniel (born in 1985) is an American author from Circleville, Ohio.
 She is of Cherokee heritage.
 She started writing as a child.
 As a self-taught author with no formal education, McDaniel wrote several unpublished pieces before her first publication in 2016.
-Her novels The Summer That Melted Everything (2016), Betty (2020), and On the Savage Side (exp.
-2023) are set in the fictional town of Breathed, Ohio.
-She found inspiration in the books of Shirley Jackson and Flannery O'Conner.
+Her novels The Summer That Melted Everything (2016), Betty (2020), and On the Savage Side (2023) are set in the fictional town of Breathed, Ohio.
 She is a winner of several international literary prizes.